chaoss/community/CONTRIBUTING.md

 ### Bug report and feature request contributions (issue)

-Bug reports and feature requests are best discussed in an issue on the repository they pertain to.
+Bug reports and specific feature requests are best discussed in an issue on the repository they pertain to.

 ### Code or document change contributions (pull request)